srlutz/watson/README.md

 ```
 - download .zip file / unpack .zip file / click on watson.Rproj
 TO DO: Instructions for installation
-### Packages
+### Required r packages
-dowload and load rpackage "renv" --> run
+dowload and load rpackage "renv" [link], then run
 ```
 renv::init()
 ````
-to install all the packages declared in lockfile
+to install all required packages in their required versions.

 ## Project organization
 - PG = project-generated